directus-labs/guest-authoring/copy-this-template-directory/index.md

     }
 }
 ```
-### CreatePostView Struct:

-Defines a SwiftUI view named `CreatePostView`.

-### State Variables:

-- Contains several `@State` variables to hold the post's title, content, whether to show an alert, and the alert message.

 ### Parameters:

 - Takes an `accessToken` parameter, which represents the access token needed to authenticate the user's request to create a post.

-### Body View:

-- Sets up a `VStack` containing two `TextField` views for inputting the post's title and content, respectively.
-- Also contains a `Button` titled "Create Post", which triggers the `createPost()` function when tapped.
-- Applies a modifier to show an alert if `showAlert` is true.

 ### createPost Function: